 Unsurprisingly, a drone’s size and weight affect its noise emissions.
 A heavier drone will have propellers that spin faster to keep it in the air.
 Luckily, all the drones I’ve listed here fall under the 250g legal limit for recreational purpose, so this isn’t a massive factor.
 Any drone exceeding 250g required to be registered with the FAA (US Airworthiness Authorities).

-Features to Look for in the Quietest Drone
+Features to Look for when Prospecting

 Other than the features listed above, there’s plenty to consider when picking out the best drones on the market.
 Here’s what I consider to be the most important.